carloslfu/Distributed-Identity-Protocol/README.md

-# Distributed Identity Protocol
+# Distributed Identity Protocol (Work in Progress)

-| Authenticate and validate information even without direct connection to the provider
+| Authenticate and validate information even without direct connection to an authentication node

 Think of it as a secure and flexible authentication mechanism with cache for offline use.